2006 Rose Bowl: Analysis and aftermath

 The victory, Texas' 800th of all time, gave UT its fourth national championship in football.
 Since the game, the media, coaches, and other commentators have heaped praise upon the Texas team, Vince Young, and the Rose Bowl performance.
 For instance, Sports Illustrated called the game "perhaps the most stunning bowl performance ever".
 Both the Rose Bowl win as well as the Longhorns' overall season have both been cited as standing among the greatest performances in college football history by publications such as College Football News, the Atlanta Journal-Constitution, Scout.com, and Sports Illustrated.
 The Longhorns and the Trojans were together awarded the 2006 ESPY Award by ESPN for the "Best Game" in any sport.
 In December 2006, both Sports Illustrated and Time Magazine picked the game as the Best Sports Moment in 2006.
 Voters on Yahoo Sports also voted it as the Sports Story of the Year for both college football and overall, edging out 12 other stories in the overall voting and receiving 13,931 votes out of 65,641.

 In the days that followed the Longhorns' victory, the Trinity River in Dallas mysteriously turned a "burnt orange" color.
 Authorities said that it may have been caused by someone dumping dye into the river.

 The game received the highest Nielsen ratings for the Rose Bowl since the 1986 Rose Bowl between UCLA and Iowa.
 In 2007, ESPN compiled a list of the top 100 plays in college football history; Vince Young's game-winning touchdown in the 2006 Rose Bowl ranked number 5.

 The 2006 Rose Bowl Game and its unreviewed, controversial officiants' rulings have been cited as a key reason the NCAA Football Rules Committee added a coach's challenge the following season.
 Ironically, USC opted to go without instant replay for its game against Notre Dame that season, and won on the final play when Reggie Bush illegally shoved Matt Leinart over the goal line.

-On June 10, 2010, USC was forced to vacate its loss from this game in addition to all its 2005 wins and 2 wins in the 2004 season after an NCAA investigation into the football program (and men's basketball program) declared Reggie Bush retroactively ineligible.
-All official NCAA records show the Trojans as having a 0–0 record during the 2005 season.
+Although the NCAA only vacated USC's victories, the school also claims to have had this defeat vacated.
+As a result, USC records show the Trojans as having a 0–0 record during the 2005 season.

 This would be the last time USC and Texas met in a football game until 2017, which USC won in overtime 27–24.
 The two teams met again in 2018 in Texas as the second game of a home-and-home series between the two schools.
 Texas won 37–14 with USC failing to score any points after the first quarter and was the first time USC officially lost to Texas.